ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

 The example used here is a simple “talker” and “listener” system;
 one node publishes data and the other subscribes to the topic so it can receive that data.

+The code used in these examples can be found `here <https://github.com/ros2/examples/tree/dashing/rclpy/topics>`__.

 Prerequisites
 -------------